rakeshketha45/ClassicModels---Dashboard/README.md

 ## 📁 Files Included
 - `ClassicModels_Report.pbix` – Power BI Dashboard file
-- `sample-data.xlsx` – Sample dataset used for the report
+- `Data` – Sample dataset used for the report
-- `/images/` – Screenshots of the report visuals
+- `dashboard.jpg` – Screenshots of the report visuals

 ---